Isabella-glitch/hello-world/README.md

 Just another repository
 Hi!
 Did you know?
-The largest earthquke recorded was in Chile in 1960's.
+The largest earthquake recorded was in Chile in 1960's.